temporalio/documentation/docs/go/how-to-asynchronously-complete-an-activity-in-go.md

 id: how-to-asynchronously-complete-an-activity-in-go
 title: How to asynchronously complete an Activity in Go
 sidebar_label: Asynchronous Activity Completion
-description: todo
+description: Provide the external system with a Task Token to complete the Activity Execution.
 tags:
   - how-to
   - go
 ---

-1. Provide the external system with the a Task Token to complete the Activity Execution.
+1. Provide the external system with a Task Token to complete the Activity Execution.
    To do this, use the `GetInfo()` API from the `go.temporal.io/sdk/activity` package.

 ```go